 Scott and Pamela Pyle establish “Make A Difference” Scholarship

 A new scholarship has been established for Coastal Carolina University students – The Dr. Pamela Pyle and Mr. Scott Pyle “Make A Difference” Annual Scholarship.
-Two awards will be made for Fall 2013: a rising junior and a rising senior will each receive a $2,500 scholarship for the year, providing that the recipients continue to meet specified criteria for the Spring 2014 semester.
+The initial awards will be made for Fall 2013: a rising junior and a rising senior will each receive a $2,500 scholarship for the year, providing that the recipients continue to meet specified criteria during the spring semester.